Menu•SiteMap | Guests

 Sorry, I don't know whether RFK's book is still in print.
 I think it was published by Morrish or perhaps C. A. Hammond.

 My memory is failing and I can't be sure but I thought I had a copy but cannot put my hand on it.
-I gave many of my books to Jeff and I'm sure he will check for it.
+I gave many of my books away and I'm sure he will check for it.

 In our Lord Jesus, Gordon.